 - You are not as smart as other people taking the exam

-- I didn’t prepare well for it
+- You didn’t prepare well for it

 The above questions are taken from a questionnaire by the leading authority on Optimism, Dr Martin Seligman.
 He has researched optimism for many years and is regarded as one of the most influential people in psychology.